Myronic/MARKDOWN-CHEATSHEET/README.md

-# markdownFundamentals
+#  markdownFundamentals :page_facing_up:
-A complete cheatsheet with examples for all basic syntax used in a README.md file
+A complete cheatsheet with examples well commented, for all basic syntax used in a README.md file :blush:
 ___
-# MARKDOWN CHEATSHEET
+# MARKDOWN CHEATSHEET :memo:
 <!-- for inserting an image -->
 >image: